LIU Post Pioneers: Baseball

 In baseball, future Major League Baseball outfielder Richie Scheinblum batted .415 in 1964, and set the C.W.
 Post records in career triples (12) and batting average (.395).
 He was inducted in the college's sports Hall of Fame in 2005.
+LIU Post's baseball team competed for many years at the Division I level, as part of the Diamond Conference and the Mid-Continent Conference, as well as an independent.
+The current LIU Sharks baseball program plays on the former LIU Post Baseball Field on the Brookville campus.

 Football

 In 1993, future NFL quarterback Perry Klein played for the C. W. Post Pioneers, throwing for 38 touchdowns.
 Klein was named the Division II Player of the Year, after throwing for an NCAA Division II record 614 yards passing (623 yards total yardage), 35 completions, and seven touchdowns in a single game, and a Division II record 3,757 regular season yards passing and 4,025 regular season yards in total offense, while also setting a school single-season records of most touchdowns.

 Lacrosse

 LIU Post won three NCAA Division II Men's Lacrosse Championships.
 Their first title came in 1996 when they defeated Adelphi 15–10 in the championship and their second came in 2009 when they defeated Le Moyne 8–7 at Gillette Stadium in Foxborough, Mass.
 The third title came in 2010 when they defeated Le Moyne 14–9 in a rematch of the 2009 title game at M&T Bank Stadium in Baltimore.

 The LIU Post women's lacrosse team had a perfect, undefeated season and won the NCAA Division II Women's Lacrosse Championship in 2007.